 And keep in mind the events at the zoo, scheduling your day around your top picks.

 The Bronx Zoo staff actually suggested going on the monorail first.
 It gets very busy, and when we arrived at the park at 10am, we headed right to the monorail.
 By the time we made it (to the opposite end of the park!), there was a significant line, and we barely made it on the second monorail of the day.
 This ride takes you through lots of great exhibits, like rhinos, lions, antelope, and much more.
 I went to the Bronx Zoo when I was a little girl, and it is one of the few memories I have of my visit!
 The kids loved it!

 The Bronx Zoo does have a decent selection of food, but I always advocate bringing your own food.
 It will be cheaper, you won’t waste time waiting in lines, and you’ll probably eat healthier.
 Although I like to dine out, I also don’t like to eat junk food when I travel, because I want to feel good and get the most out of my trip.
-I always pack water and a PROBAR for my husband and myself, and fruit and other healthy snacks for the kids.
+I always pack water and some healthy options like a PROBAR, and fruit and other healthy snacks for the kids.
 If you can fit it, bring a whole lunch to save on money and time.